Impact

 Provide guidance and funding to build career-relevant skills

-Fund grad students and postdocs to attend non-profit, or professional society conferences helps create new networks and build new skills like drug development, conservation science, or intellectual property management
+Fund grad students and postdocs to attend non-profit, or professional society conferences to help create new networks and build new skills like drug development, conservation science, or intellectual property management.

 Connect with and support existing offerings on campus to build community around communication, consulting (Cornell Graduate Consulting Club), science policy (Advancing Science and Policy), entrepreneurship (e.g. Commercialization Fellowship), innovation, biosafety, or careers in librarianship.